 - kickback schemes in which a vendor has paid a procurement official of the organisation to steer business to the vendor.

-Most data and documentation used in an investigation is internally generated – it comes from within the organisation or (in the case of invoices from the vendor) is otherwise readily available within the organisation.
+Most data and documentation used in an investigation is internally generated – it comes from within the organisation or (in the case of invoices from a vendor) is otherwise readily available within the organisation.
 Occasionally, however, data or documentation that is only available from external sources becomes essential.
-External sources of data fall into two broad categories, public and non-public.
+External sources of data fall into two broad categories: public and non-public.

 Public data and documents are those that are usually available to the general public either by visiting a website or facility or on request from the holder of the records.
 In most cases, public records are maintained by government agencies.
-Examples of public records vary significantly from one jurisdiction to another.
-But some examples of public records that may be useful to investigators are:
+Examples of public records vary significantly from one jurisdiction to another, but some that may be useful to investigators are:

 - licences and permits issued by government agencies to individuals or businesses;

 - records of ownership or transfers of ownership of property (e.g., sales of land and buildings);